Oneida (band)

 Oneida is an American experimental rock band from Brooklyn, New York, United States.
-Their influences include psychedelic rock, krautrock, electronic, noise rock, and minimalism, but the overall structure and intent of their music is not taken directly from any of these styles.
-Common elements found in their music include improvisation, repetition, driving rhythms, antique and analog equipment, and an overall eclecticism.
+Their music incorporates improvisation, repetition, driving rhythms, antique and analog equipment, and eclecticism.
+They have been described as being influenced by psychedelic rock, space rock, krautrock, early electronic music, noise rock, and minimalism.

 In the late 1990s, Oneida pioneered a culture of performance in nontraditional spaces throughout Brooklyn, NY, including warehouses, vacant theaters and storefronts, parking lots and garages, boats, and industrial facilities.
 They are recognized as the progenitors of what would become a thriving and widely influential Brooklyn experimental rock scene.
-They have also been recognized in gallery and museum culture, performing at the Guggenheim Museum, MoMA PS1, MassMOCA, and the Knovxille Museum of Art, among other fulsomely-endowed institutions.
+They have also been recognized in gallery and museum culture, performing at the Guggenheim Museum, MoMA PS1, MassMOCA, and the Knovxille Museum of Art, among others.

 Timeline

 Oneida formed in Brooklyn, NY in 1997.
 Their first album, A Place Called El Shaddai's, was released on New York's Turnbuckle Records in September of that year, accompanied by a nationwide tour.
 Another album followed on Turnbuckle in 1998, titled Enemy Hogs.
 Oneida continued touring relentlessly and began performing in industrial and non-traditional spaces in Brooklyn, including warehouses, lofts, and an iron foundry, giving birth over the next several years to a Brooklyn-based experimental rock scene that would find wider acclaim in the following decade.

 Further records and tours followed, including a 2001 performance at the El Mocambo club in Toronto with the Constantines and Grand Total.
 After the disappearance of Turnbuckle, the band released albums on Jagjaguwar Records for the next decade-plus.

 In 2002, the band released a double LP, Each One Teach One, which begins with two especially long tracks, Sheets of Easter and Antibiotics, the former over fourteen minutes long, the latter more than sixteen.
 Both of these songs consist of one repeated riff (with a few short interludes on Antibiotics), which typifies the band's frequent use of repetition.

 The band also operates Brah Records, originally an imprint of Jagjaguwar.
 The label has released records by Dirty Faces, Parts & Labor, Oakley Hall, Home, Company, and an Oneida/Plastic Crimewave Sound split 12".

 In September 2007, the group celebrated 10 years of existence with a concert at the P.S.
 1 Contemporary Art Center in New York City.
 Also in 2007, Oneida built and opened The Ocropolis, a recording studio/performance space on the Williamsburg waterfront in Brooklyn occupying the basement level of the Monster Island building.
 The Ocropolis saw Oneida record works of their own, record numerous other bands, and perform publicly in extended performances in collaboration with numerous other musicians and the visual artists of the Secret Project Robot gallery and projection collective.
 The Ocropolis closed, and Monster Island was demolished, in 2012—a casualty of Brooklyn's waterfront gentrification.
 A Trader Joe's was built on the ruins.